minetest/blog/_posts/2024-10-13-Introducing-Our-New-Name.md

 ## Moving Forward

 With the new name, a few changes will be made in the engine and community.
 Obviously, all the repositories and community hubs will adopt the Luanti name in some form.
 You'll be able to find the website at luanti.org and repositories at [github.com/luanti-org](https://github.com/luanti-org) (many old links will redirect).
 Our social platforms will change similarly.
-You'll probably still hear "Minetest" occasionally in reference to [Minetest Game](https://content.minetest.net/packages/Minetest/minetest_game/) which will remain a testament to the project's roots.
+The logo will be staying, and you'll probably still hear "Minetest" occasionally in reference to [Minetest Game](https://content.minetest.net/packages/Minetest/minetest_game/) which will remain a testament to the project's roots.
 Otherwise, Luanti now represents the future of the platform.